TestGorilla LogoTestGorilla Logo

 Our online Motivation test can help you identify candidates who share your organization’s vision and values.
 Applying it to current employees can also identify folks whose motivations differ from your company's mission.

-In addition to helping you identify team players, hiring with pre-interview assessments is also more efficient and less biased.
+Besides helping you identify team players and spot the potential for counterproductive work behavior, hiring with pre-interview assessments is also more efficient and less biased.

 More than 90% of organizations saw a reduction in time-to-hire after switching to skills-based hiring.